bplmaps/lmec-main-site/content/articles/massdot-town-corners.md

 title = "Get to Know Your Data: A Conversation with MassDOT"

 +++

-> This article is the first in an occassional series called **Get to Know Your Data**, where we'll be talking to the people and institutions that create, store, and share geospatial data.
+> This article is the first in an occasional series called **Get to Know Your Data**, where we'll be talking to the people and institutions that create, store, and share geospatial data.
 We'll be asking them about how they engage with the public and grapple with the social lives of the data that they manage.

 ### Digitizing Town Corners